Solving Inverse Parametrized Problems via Finite Elements and Extreme Learning Networks: Conclusions

 \paragraph{Main takeaways:} \begin{itemize} \item A unified reduced-order workflow accommodates both low- and high-dimensional parameter spaces by combining a common finite element backbone with either classical interpolation or randomized ELM surrogates. \item The analysis provides joint control of spatial and parametric errors, with rates of order $h_x^s$ in the physical discretization, $h_t^{q+1}$ for classical parameter interpolation in low dimensions, and $M^{-1/2}$ for ELM-based approximation in high dimensions under explicit approximation and stability assumptions. \item Theoretical reconstruction error bounds for the inverse problem are supported by numerical experiments, which demonstrate accurate reconstructions using far fewer full PDE solves than direct approaches, even in the presence of noise and incomplete data. \item Once the PDE solves at the interpolation points are available, the ELM surrogate is inexpensive to evaluate, enabling efficient many-query tasks such as optimization, uncertainty quantification, and inversion. \end{itemize}

 In future work, we plan to investigate extensions of the framework to other classes of inverse problems and more general parametric PDE models.

 \paragraph{Acknowledgments.} This research was supported in part by the Wallenberg AI, Au- tonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation; the Swedish Research Council Grants Nos.\ 2021-04925, 2025-05562; the Swedish Research Programme Essence.
-EB acknowledges funding from EPSRC grants EP/T033126/1 and EP/V050400/1.
+EB acknowledges funding from EPSRC grants EP/T033126/1, EP/V050400/1 and EP/X042650/1.

 {

 }

 {